MESOTHELIOMA

 Pleural Mesothelioma

-Pleural Mesothelioma is the most common type of mesothelioma, accounting for roughly 75 percent of mesothelioma diagnoses.
+Pleural Mesothelioma is the most common type of mesothelioma, accounting for roughly 75% of mesothelioma diagnoses.
 This most common form of mesothelioma accounts for approximately 2,500 – 3,000 cases a year in the United States.
 It affects the tissue that surrounds the lungs known as the pleura.
 It is caused by inhaling asbestos fibers into the lungs.

 Symptoms include: